pavoltravnik/maxims-of-law/maxims-of-law.md

 Optimus judex, qui minimum sibi.
 He is the best judge who relies as little as possible on his own discretion.
 Bac.
 De Aug.
 Sci.
 Aph.
 46.

 Optimus interpretandi modus est sic legis interpretare ut leges legibus accordant.
-The best mode of interpreting laws isto make them accord.
+The best mode of interpreting laws is to make them accord.
 8 Co.
 169.

 Optimus interpres rerum usus.
-Usage is the best interpretor of things.
+Usage is the best interpreter of things.
 2 Inst.
 282.

 Optimus legum interpres consuetudo.
-Custom is the best interpretor of laws.
+Custom is the best interpreter of laws.
 4 Inst.
 75.

 Ordine placitandi servato, servatur et jus.
 The order of pleading being preserved, the law is preserved.
 Co.
 Litt.
 363.